Dance Central 3: Plot

 The player is recruited into Dance Central Intelligence (DCI) by Rasa and Lima to stop Dr. Tan's plans of world domination.
 Having received intel that he is using dance moves from the last five decades as a part of his plans, DCI has sent dance crews back in time to learn these moves to use them against him.
 As part of their mission, the player time travels to find these crews and return them back to the present by learning the dance craze of their decade.
 This is done by collecting Power Moves found in routines and putting them together to unlock a new routine based on the craze.
-Additionally, they must dance enough to power Boomy, a boombox enabling them to time travel, to travel back to the present.
+Additionally, they must dance enough to power Boomy, a boombox enabling them to time travel, to go back to the present.
 Dr. Tan's armies have spread to the point where the DCI headquarters are the only safe place left, so it is imperative that the crews are brought back as soon as possible.

 The player travels to the seventies to meet Lu$h Crew and learn the Hustle, the eighties to meet Hi-Def and learn the Electric Slide, the nineties to meet Flash4wrd and learn the Macarena, and the 2000s to meet Riptide and learn the Cupid Shuffle.
 In the meantime, DCI investigated the head devices that members of Dr. Tan's army are wearing in search of countermeasures.
 Additionally, Dare and MacCoy, two DCI agents who had gone missing, were found, albeit as a part of Dr. Tan's army via mind control.
 While the player is in the 2000s, DCI is attacked by Dr. Tan's army, and when they come back, Emilia and Bodie are forcefully taken away.
 They, along with all the other crews brought to DCI HQ, were revealed to have been sent to the prehistoric era by Dr. Tan.
 After freeing Rasa and Lima from his mind control, the analysis on their head devices finishes and reveals their weakness: creative expression.
 After learning that the craze of the 2010s is the Scream, the player then time travels to the future, where Dr. Tan seeks to dominate the world by controlling everyone's dance moves.
 He, his new robots, and his mind-controlled son Oblio are defeated by the player in a dance battle using the crazes they previously learned.
 With the encouragement of a now liberated Oblio, they trap Dr. Tan in the time stream with freestyle dancing and return to DCI HQ.

 While the player was battling Dr. Tan in the future, all the dance crews were rescued and brought back to the present, including Dare and MacCoy.